nicknac1003/Brackeys14server/README.md

    ```cmd
    npm install
    ```
-2. Create a `.env` file based on `.env.example` and set your PostgreSQL credentials.
+2. Create a `.env` file based and set your PostgreSQL credentials.
 3. Start the server:
    ```cmd
    npm start